Arithmetic Groups and the Lehmer Conjecture: The argument for other simple groups

 In addition, we will make use of three quaternion algebras, defined over \(K\) by the following symbols:

 and whose conjugation involutions we denote by \(\tau^+\), \(\tau^-\), and \(\tau'\), respectively.
 (This last abuse of notation is excused by the fact the restriction of the conjugation involution of \(D'\) to any image of \(L'\) corresponds to \(\tau'\).)
-Note that \((\alpha - \alpha^{-1})^{2}\) does indeed belong to \(K\), and that \(\sigma_i((\alpha - \alpha^{-1})^{2})\) is positive for \(1 \leq i \leq r\), and negative for \(s+1 \leq i \leq d\).
-Thus, the quaternion algebra \(D^+\) (resp.~\(D^-\), \(D'\)) splits over \(K_{\sigma_i}\) if and only if \(1 \leq i \leq s\) (resp.~\(r+1 \leq i \leq d\), \(r+1 \leq i \leq s\)).
-Moreover, as \(L = K(\alpha - \alpha^{-1})\), \(L\) embeds in \(D^+\), or equivalently \(D^+\) splits over \(L\).
+Note that \(\pantisymmetrized{\alpha}^{2}\) does indeed belong to \(K\), and that \(\sigma_i(\pantisymmetrized{\alpha}^{2})\) is positive for \(1 \leq i \leq r\), and negative for \(s+1 \leq i \leq d\).
+Thus, the quaternion algebra \(D^+\) (resp.\ \(D^-\), \(D'\)) splits over \(K_{\sigma_i}\) if and only if \(1 \leq i \leq s\) (resp.\ \(r+1 \leq i \leq d\), \(r+1 \leq i \leq s\)).
+Moreover, as \(L = K(\antisymmetrized{\alpha})\), \(L\) embeds in \(D^+\), or equivalently \(D^+\) splits over \(L\).
 Similarly, \(L'\) embeds in \(D'\).

-Once constructed, we systematically endow the classical \(K\)-group \(\bfG\) with the \(\cO_K\)-structure obtained by writing the canonical equations defining \(\bfG\) over \(\cO_K\) using the basis \(\{1, \alpha\}\) of \(L\) over \(K\) (and the canonical bases of \(D^+\), \(D^-\), \(D'\) if needed).
+Once constructed, we systematically endow the \(K\)-group \(\bfG\) with the \(\cO_K\)-structure obtained by writing the canonical equations defining \(\bfG\) over \(\cO_K\) using the basis \(\{1, \alpha\}\) of \(L\) over \(K\) (and its extension to an \(\cO_K\)-structure on \(D^+\), or the canonical bases of \(L'\), \(D^+\), \(D^-\), \(D'\), depending on the need).
 Unless indicated otherwise, we then set \(\Gamma = \bfG(\cO_K)\) to be the group of solutions in \(\cO_K\) of these equations.
-The reader will easily check that this integral structure has the claimed properties.
+The reader will easily verify that this integral structure has the claimed properties.

 For any field extension \(M\) of \(K\) and any \(K\)-algebra \(A\), we set \(A_M = A\otimes_K M\).
 We also set

 and as in \S\ref{lattice-subsec}, \(\pi\) will be the projection \(\bfG \to \bfG_{s,r}\) with compact kernel to be constructed below.